 Family mourns 93-year-old woman who died during historic snowstorm

-Describing her as a fiercely independent and charitable person, the family of 93-year-old Dolly Avenatti mourned the death of their matriarch as they continued to wait for answers surrounding her death.
+Describing her as a fiercely independent and charitable person, the family of 93-year-old Eleanor "Dolly" Avenatti mourned the death of their matriarch as they continued to wait for answers surrounding her death.

-"We haven't got a coroner's report yet, but our guess is prolonged exposure to the cold along with lack of food," said one family member.
-"She was probably confused as well because she was alone and isolated.
-She kept her curtains closed and she often didn't know the time or if it was night or day."

 According to the family, Avenatti died during the historic snowstorm that trapped residents in the San Bernardino mountains.
 Her family said she died alone in her home, without power, phone service and with little food.